ralfspoeth/json/README.md

         TRUE, FALSE
     }

-## Modelling `Null` as Singleton
+## Modelling `null` as Singleton

-As with booleans we decided to implement the `Null` instances as copies of the only possible instance.
+As with booleans we decided to implement the `null` as a singleton class.
-The singleton pattern which goes like
+The singleton pattern goes like

     final class Singleton {
         static final Singleton INSTANCE = new Singleton();